AMReX-Astro/MAESTROeX/docs/dev/_sources/getting_started.rst.txt

 Requirements
 ============

-MAESTROeX requires a C++ compiler that supports the C++17 standard, a Fortran compiler that supports the Fortran 2003 standard, and a C compiler that supports the C99 standard.
-Several compiler suites are supported, including GNU, Intel, PGI and Cray.
-GNU Make (>= 3.82) is also required, as is Python (>= 3.6) and standard tools available in any Unix-like environments (e.g., Perl and ``sed``).
+MAESTROeX requires a C++ compiler that supports the C++17 standard and a C compiler that supports the C99 standard.
+Several compiler suites are supported, including GNU, Intel, LLVM and Cray.
+GNU Make (>= 3.82) is also required, as is Python (>= 3.9) and standard tools available in any Unix-like environments (e.g., Perl and ``sed``).

 For running in parallel, an MPI library and/or OpenMP is required.
 For running on GPUs, CUDA 11 or later is required (see :ref:`sec:gpu` for